 Choosing the best type of birth control to fit your future plans and lifestyle can only be done when you have all the information you need.
 Dr. Anna Le and the team at Annandale Ob-Gyn take the time to talk with you about your goals, answer your questions, and make sure you don’t have any health concerns that might rule out a particular contraceptive.
-Please don’t hesitate to call one of the offices in Annandale or Falls Church, Virginia, or book an appointment online when you need birth control or trusted gynecological care.
+Please don’t hesitate to call one of the offices in Annandale or Alexandria, Virginia, or book an appointment online when you need birth control or trusted gynecological care.

 Choosing birth control begins with a review of your medical history and a pelvic exam so your doctor at Annandale Ob-Gyn & Primary Care can determine if any contraceptive methods aren’t the best because of health concerns.